cockroachdb/docs/v21.1/pg-catalog.md

 ## Data exposed by `pg_catalog`

-For compatibility, `pg_catalog` includes a table for every PostgreSQL system catalog, but not all `pg_catalog` tables have been fully implemented.
+The tables in `pg_catalog` correspond to a subset of the virtual tables and views that make up the PostgreSQL system catalogs.
+Not all PostgreSQL system catalogs have a corresponding table in `pg_catalog`, and not all `pg_catalog` tables have been fully implemented.
 See the table below for a detailed comparison between `pg_catalog` tables and the PostgreSQL 13 system catalogs.

 PostgreSQL 13 system catalog | `pg_catalog` table
 -----------------------------|--------------